← Free Tools

 What Is "Pay Yourself in Bitcoin"?

-"Pay yourself first" is one of the oldest rules in personal finance: before you spend a dollar, set something aside for your future self.
-"Pay yourself in Bitcoin" is the same principle, applied to the hardest money ever created.
+"Pay yourself first" is one of the oldest rules in personal finance: before you spend anything, set money aside for your future.
+"Pay yourself in Bitcoin" applies that same rule to a fixed-supply asset.

-You don't need to be rich or technical.
-You don't need to watch charts.
-You just need a percentage you can commit to and the discipline to stick with it.
-The calculator above shows exactly what this would have looked like at any salary, any percentage, over any time period in Bitcoin's history.
+Pick a percentage you can commit to and stick with it.
+The calculator above runs the numbers at any salary, any percentage, over any period in Bitcoin's history.

 ▪ Finding Your Number